nbrest/kamehouse/kamehouse-groot/README.md

 ## Linux:

-- Run `install-kamehouse-groot.sh -u kamehouseUsername` as root to allow `www-data` user to execute `kamehouse-shell` scripts from kamehouse-groot.
-This script is executed from `install-kamehouse.sh`
+- Run `install-kamehouse-groot.sh -u kamehouseUsername` and `set-kamehouse-sudoers-permissions.sh -u kamehouseUsername` to allow `www-data` user to execute `kamehouse-shell` scripts from kamehouse-groot.
+These scripts is executed from `install-kamehouse.sh`

 # Troubleshoot